staslev/LeetCode-refactored/FAQ.md

 ---

-#### Q3: It's hard to come up with clear and concise solutions on the spot, how did you do that?
+#### Q: It's hard to come up with clear and concise solutions on the spot, how did you do that?

 I most definitely did not.